D3vila/Haskell-tic-tac-toe/readme.md

 This week-long project was to create a game of Tic-Tac-Toe in the Command Line interface using Haskell.
 During this project I learned Haskell functional programming language in a week and attempted to do a quick turn around.

+- to run this project:
+- Clone it
+- open terminal and cd into file
+- type ghci tic-tac-toe.hs to compile file
+-

 https://www.youtube.com/watch?v=IyFj7ox5IQ4 installation on ubuntu/WSL